By Brian Goins

 It takes action, and she’s doing that by running for office.

 Vannoy, who is a realtor for EXIT Realty, began her passion for volunteerism years ago.
-Born in Milwaukee, she has lived in Middle Tennessee most of her life.
+Born in Minneapolis, she has lived in Middle Tennessee most of her life.
 She began volunteering with Tennessee Equality Project in 2006, and became a volunteer training coordinator for the organization.

 In late January, she announced her bid for State Representative for District 34.
 She’s running against Republican incumbent Tim Rudd.